byu-cs324/byu-cs324/12-lab-proxy-iomultiplex/README.md

 accepted, then a new instance of this struct is allocated and initialized for the new HTTP request.
-An array of pointers is used to associate file descriptors to instances of these structs (e.g., `struct request_info *fd_to_client[1024]`).
-When a file descriptor is set in one of the ready sets -- `readfds` or `writefds` -- the appropriate instance can be recalled by referencing the pointer in the array at the index corresponding to the file descriptor (e.g., `fd_to_client[fd]`).
+An array of pointers is used to associate file descriptors to instances of these structs (e.g., `struct request_info *fd_to_request[1024]`).
+When a file descriptor is set in one of the ready sets -- `readfds` or `writefds` -- the appropriate instance can be recalled by referencing the pointer in the array at the index corresponding to the file descriptor (e.g., `fd_to_request[fd]`).
 This instance is how the code knows where it left off and thus where to pick up this time.
 Here is a list of members that that structure might contain.
 Note that these should loosely correspond to local variables used in the [thread- or threadpool-based version of the proxy](../10-lab-proxy-threadpool).

  - the file descriptor for the client-to-proxy socket, i.e., the one